ecmwf/troika/docs/index.rst

 Troika is a generic sumbitter for HPC systems.
 It handles three main actions: submit, monitor, and kill jobs.
-Troika is able to use SSH to connect to remote systems, and can interact with queuing systems like PBS or Slurm.
+Troika is able to use SSH to connect to remote systems, and can interact with queueing systems like PBS or Slurm.

 .. toctree::
    :maxdepth: 2